Eddie Ifft

 Eddie Ifft (born 1974 in Pittsburgh, Pennsylvania) is an American stand-up comedian, actor and writer.

 Biography

 Ifft graduated with honors from Fox Chapel Area High School in 1990.
-After graduation from the University of Pittsburgh, where he was a brother of the Delta Tau Delta fraternity and competed in track and field, he moved to New York City, New York, US, and commenced performing stand-up comedy on the club circuit.
+After graduation from the University of Pittsburgh, where he was a brother of the Delta Tau Delta fraternity He then moved to New York City, New York, US, and commenced performing stand-up comedy on the club circuit.

 Stand-up comedy

 Ifft has performed on the comedy specials Comedy Central's Presents, NBC's Late Friday Night, BET's Comic View, ABC's Comics Unleashed, NBC's Last Comic Standing, and in July 2001 he performed at the Montreal Just for Laughs Festival in New Faces.
 In August 2008 he filmed his own 1/2 hour special for Comedy Central (Comedy Central Presents).